The Benefits Of A Roth IRA For Retirement Planning

 Penalty Free: Higher Education and Medical

-Certain other withdrawals still require you to pay income tax, but the IRS won’t punish you with an additional 10 percent early withdrawal penalty.
-The most common is for higher education expenses.
+Certain other withdrawals still require you to pay income tax.
+But the IRS won’t punish you with an additional 10 percent early withdrawal penalty.
+The most common reason is for higher education expenses.

 You don’t have to pay the penalty if the withdrawal is for less than or equal to the amount you pay that year for tuition, books, room and board, etc.

-Some kinds of unreimbursed medical expenses also qualify.
+Some types of unreimbursed medical expenses also qualify.
 It's always best to check with the IRS website for more information.

 Roth IRA Is Just One Strategy For Early Retirees